kyletolle/the-mechanism-collection/index.md

 But what are valleys but graves, and mountains but the dirt to be cast in on top of us after we've fallen into them?

-### THE GIST OF THINGS!
-She's asleep but she tosses and turns.
-But it's gotten worse.
-It began with the worms, digging and itching.
-But what really set her off was the smoke from our fires.
-Then she realizes that we've covered her and are wearing her down.
-She starts to fight back with earth quakes and sees all the Animate that are smothering her in various ways.
-She then changes the surface to try to get rid of us.
-That gives rise to the mountains, valleys, and volcanoes.
-We then fight back further.
-Trying to spread dominion and further delving.
-This only aggravates her more.
-We haven't been able to lull her back to sleep.
-As she gains more energy, we'll be in more trouble.
-Soon her defenses will be back up, which is the threat of her Reclaming her surface.
-The Inanimate will correct itself and eradicate the Animate.
-Soon the planet will regain its faculties and assert its dominance.
-###

 ---

 Note: This is one of my favorite interpretations.
 Can we have the voice of all the rest of it be like this?